Whoaa512/starred/README.md

 ## Python

+- [Sanster/lama-cleaner](https://github.com/Sanster/lama-cleaner) - Image inpainting tool powered by SOTA AI Model.
+Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 - [kellyjonbrazil/jello](https://github.com/kellyjonbrazil/jello) - CLI tool to filter JSON and JSON Lines data with Python syntax.
 (Similar to jq)
 - [coleifer/peewee](https://github.com/coleifer/peewee) - a small, expressive orm -- supports postgresql, mysql and sqlite
 - [PyCQA/isort](https://github.com/PyCQA/isort) - A Python utility / library to sort imports.